 - Reduced earning ability

-Other Consequences of Slip and Fall Injuries
+Other Consequences Of Slip And Fall Injuries

 - Pain and suffering